abbra/freeipa/doc/designs/external-idp/external-idp.md

 In either flow, `ipa-otpd` responds to a KDC request with a RADIUS packet constructed out of the result of authentication.
 KDC then performs the remaining communication as defined in RFC 6560.

-This mechanism can be used to implement other authentication flows that can fit into a RADIUS exchange with `Accept-Request` and `Accept-Response` messages.
+This approach can be used to implement other authentication flows that can fit into a RADIUS exchange with `Accept-Request` and `Accept-Response` messages.
 An example of this approach is an Azure AD multi-factor authentication (MFA) extension to Microsoft's RADIUS server, NPS.
 The detailed flow is described [Azure AD Multi-factor authentication how-to guide](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-nps-extension).

+Together with MIT Kerberos developers during a prototype investigation it was decided to not extend existing OTP pre-authentication mechanism to add support for external IdPs support but rather implement a separate Kerberos pre-authentication mechanism based on similar ideas.
+The code would be developed as a part of SSSD distribution and would provide both client and server (KDC) plugins necessary to implement the flow.
+SSSD would also provide an extension of the `ipa-otpd` to perform actual authentication against an external IdP.

 #### General authentication flow against an external IdP